questianon/sdupdates/README.md

 >denoising strength .4-.5 if you want minor adjustments, .6-.7 if you want to really regenerate the entire masked area
 >let it rip

-* AUTOMATIC1111 webui modification that "compensates for the natural heavy-headedness of sd by adding a line from 0 -> sqrt(2) over the 0 -> 74 token range (anon)" (evens out the token weights)
+* AUTOMATIC1111 webui modification that "compensates for the natural heavy-headedness of sd by adding a line from 0 -> sqrt(2) over the 0 -> 74 token range (anon)" (evens out the token weights with a linear model, helps with the weight reset at 75 tokens (?))
 	* https://rentry.org/wkk37

 **VAEs**